 The Messages app on current iPhones and iPads has slowly been getting more modernized features in recent years, such as in-line replies, @ mentions, and even pinned threads.
 But it's iOS 16 that is bringing some new features that are heavily inspired from third-party messaging apps like WhatsApp.

-Starting in iOS 16, users are now able to edit and unsend messages with other Apple users.
+With iOS 16, users are now able to edit and unsend messages with other Apple users.
 Note that this feature does NOT work with standard SMS text messages.
 Both the edit and undo send functionality have a specific time frame, so once that window passes, the message can no longer be edited or rescinded.
 For editing, you have up to 15 minutes, and you can only make up to five edits per message.
 For undo send, you have only two minutes.
 You can get to the edit or unsend option by long-pressing a message you just sent.